AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 Just name your the second chart file the same as the first but add _advanced (Example metalsong.chart / metalsong_advanced.chart)

 The first 5 strings will read from chart 1 (metalsong.chart).
-While the exttra instruments on 6-9 string are being read from the advanced chart (metalsong_advanced.chart)
+While the extra instruments on 6-9 string are being read from the advanced chart (metalsong_advanced.chart)

 **Basic Chart (example: mysong.chart)